BaoTo12/resource-learning/interview/interview-question-part-2.md

 - Applications: storing user information (e.g., user ID, name, email as fields), or product details.

 **Lists:**
-- Lists are ordered collections of strings, functioning like linked lists.
+- Lists are ordered collections of strings, functioning like doubled-linked lists.
 - They are versatile and have many application scenarios.
 - Common commands include LPUSH, RPUSH, LPOP, RPOP, and LRANGE.
 - Applications: Implementing Facebook's follower/following lists or activity feeds (like Instagram's feed) where order matters.